Janet Jackson Talks About Her Son’s Musical Talent, Love Of Watching His Mom & Michael Jackson Perform

 “I’m sure I will need someone in the future for some help here and there, but I don’t have anyone, and I love it,” the “Miss You Much” chart-topper continued.

-Jackson has spent a lot of this year on the road, performing, which she reveals can be very tiring due to the lack of sleep.
+Jackson has spent a lot of this year on the road performing, which she reveals can be very tiring due to the lack of sleep.

 Janet gave birth to her first child in January 2017.
-She met his billionaire father, Wissam, in 2010 who she married in 2012.
+She met his billionaire father, Wissam, in 2010, and she married in 2012.
 Three months after delivering Eissa, they split.

 She currently lives in London, U.K., where her ex also lives.

 Jackson is currently in Australia to embark on a tour across the country.
 On November 8, she will kick off the tour in Perth, Australia, as part of an event titled “RnB Fridays Live 2019.”
 She will be joined by The Black Eyed Peas, 50 Cent, Jason Derulo, Brandy, Sisqo, Keri Hilson, and J-Kwon for each show.
 Janet is scheduled to headline each date of the tour.
-She will visit other cities including, Melbourne, Adelaide, Brisbane, and Sydney.
+She will visit other cities, including Melbourne, Adelaide, Brisbane, and Sydney.

 View this post on Instagram